tschellenbach/Stream-Framework/README.md

   <img src="https://dvqg2dogggmn6.cloudfront.net/images/mood-home.png" alt="Examples of what you can build" title="What you can build"/>
 </p>

-Stream Framework is a python library which allows you to build activity streams & newsfeeds using Cassandra and/or Redis.
+Stream Framework is a Python library which allows you to build activity streams & newsfeeds using Cassandra and/or Redis.
 If you're not using python have a look at [Stream][stream-url], which supports Node, Ruby, PHP, Python, Go, Scala, Java and REST.

 Examples of what you can build are: